jdeath/CheckRoyalCaribbeanPrice/README.md

 # CheckRoyalCaribbeanPrice
 A script that checks if you have cheapest price for beverage package, excursions, internet, etc that you have purchased.
 Finds all purchased packages on your account, no need to enter them yourself.
 Can also check the price of a cabin if you provide the Royal Caribbean booking URL (no Royal account needed).
-You need to run this tool manually, inside a cron job (linux), or [task schedular](https://www.windowscentral.com/how-create-automated-task-using-task-scheduler-windows-10) (windows).
+You need to run this tool manually, inside a cron job (linux), or [task scheduler](https://www.windowscentral.com/how-create-automated-task-using-task-scheduler-windows-10) (windows).
 If you run Home Assistant, an addon is posted in my [addon repo](https://github.com/jdeath/homeassistant-addons) which can be called automatically.

 This is not a hack.
 Developed only with Firefox and python.
 All the API calls are public and visible in the Firefox inspector.
 Everything in this code your browser is doing when you log into the Royal Caribbean website.

-~~If anyone can figure out how to get the AccountID programatically, please do a PR.
+~~If anyone can figure out how to get the AccountID programmatically, please do a PR.
 I cannot figure that out.~~ Thanks to anonymous for the fix!

 There is a free website that does price checks for beverage packages/excursions and does not log into your account.
 You have to add your packages manually and it will not find special deals exclusive to your account: https://royalpricetracker.com/ .
 Consider using that for a simpler solution.